 Finally, we made two additional spending decisions: we restored the foreign-aid cut imposed by the government in the recent budget.
 Australia is one of the richest nations in the world and has the pretty much the best-performing economy.
 We can

-The additional revenue measures will move the budget into substantial surplus more quickly, but in a measured way — a $3.5 billion surplus next year, a $4 billion surplus the following year, then larger surpluses as the cuts to middle-class welfare kick in.
+The additional revenue measures will move the budget into substantial surplus more quickly, but in a measured way -- a $3.5 billion surplus next year, a $4 billion surplus the following year, then larger surpluses as the cuts to middle-class welfare kick in.